wds4/tapestry-protocol/guides/grapevine.md

 =====

 This guide is intended for the developer or dev team who wishes to incorporate the Grapevine into a specific application or platform.
-We will walk through steps and will use a hypothetical decentralized wikipedia application which we will call Pretty Good Wikipedia, or pgWiki, as an example.
+This guide is broken down into a series of steps.
+For illustration purposes, we will consider a hypothetical decentralized wikipedia application, built using nostr, which we will call Pretty Good Wikipedia, or pgWiki.

-Step 1: Statement of General Purpose
+## Step 1: Statement of General Purpose

 The first step is to create a clear statement of the purpose that the Grapevine will serve in the app in question.
 This could be as short as one sentence.